tttor/ctrl-foundation/method/README.md

 * `model-free` (direct RL): `source= realWorld`
   * the agent directly learns an optimal (or good) action-selection strategy from the collected data.
   * (in policy-search) is a general approach to learn policies based on **sampled trajectories**
-  * in robotics, where real and sim are always different:
-    (cf Atari games, where there is no real world; both "real" and sim are set to be the same, and both are in simulator):
+  * based on whether there exist **discrepancy** between _the world for training_ and _the world for testing_:
+    (note: the world can be either real or simulated (using a generative model))
     * _true_ model-free:
-      * trained with the **real** world
-      * real experience is expensive
+      * **no discrepancy** between _the world for training_ and _the world for testing_
+      * training online: interleaved or in parallel (in background) with (during) execution
+      * in Atari games, there is always true model-free because the worlds for both training and testing are always the same
     * _pseudo_ model-free:
-      * trained with a **generative** model to simulate the world
+      * **there exists discrepancy** between _the world for training_ and _the world for testing_
       * typically offline, before execution
-      * can be thought of as planning because pseudo model-free also uses a generative model
-      * sim2real gap problem when deploying the trained policy to real world
+      * in robotics, experience with the world is expensive, so pseudo model-free can be used in order to get a learned policy before any execution (hence, this can can be thought of as offline planning), then there exists sim2real gap problem when deploying the trained policy to the world (because there exist the above-mentioned discrepancy)
   * pros and cons
     * (+) have the advantage of handling arbitrary dynamical systems with minimal bias
     * (+) learning a policy is often easier than learning an accurate forward model;